sahar-shakir/Local-spectra-refinemet-LSR-method/README.md

 research, not for any business or commercial activities.
 2. The codes can be used by yourself only.
 Please do not expose the codes to others without our priori approval.
-3. Please mention the work as:
+3. If you use this work, please cite the paper:
 'Unsupervised fabric defect detection with local spectra clustering (LSC)' Sahar Shakir and Cihan Topal. in any publication , such as conference proceeding, journals, etc, related to the codes.